Right-wing, neo-Nazi, white supremacist groups an increasing concern: Goodale

 Goodale also used the example of six people murdered inside a Quebec City mosque in 2017 because they were at prayer.

-Goodale said Daesh and Al-Qaeda aren’t the only sources of dangerous, extremist violence and it can come from any type of fanaticism.
+Goodale said Daesh and al-Qaida aren’t the only sources of dangerous, extremist violence and it can come from any type of fanaticism.

 Internet providers have an obligation to make sure they don’t provide a platform for spreading fear and hate, Goodale said.